Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Juli 2025 21.33.37 UTC
+- WIB: Rabu, 23 Juli 2025 22.34.14 UTC
-- WITA: Rabu, 23 Juli 2025 22.33.37 UTC
+- WITA: Rabu, 23 Juli 2025 23.34.14 UTC
-- WIT: Rabu, 23 Juli 2025 23.33.37 UTC
+- WIT: Kamis, 24 Juli 2025 00.34.14 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: funny
+Kategori: inspirational